johannacarolinep/watercolour-school/README.md

 The current page is underlined.

 ##### On desktop:
-On larger screens (min width 992px) the navigation appears as one row, together with the logo.
+On larger screens (min-width 992px) the navigation appears as one row, together with the logo.

-The "Home", "Course info" and "Materials" links are aligned to the left, while the "Sign Up" link is aligned to the right, in order to make the "Sign Up" link stand out from the rest and be easy to find once a user is ready to sign up for the course.
+The "Home", "Course info" and "Materials" links are aligned to the left, while the "Sign Up" link is aligned to the right, to make the "Sign Up" link stand out from the rest and be easy to find once a user is ready to sign up for the course.
 ![Navigation on desktop](documentation/feature-navbar-desktop.png)

-In order to improve the user experience of the navigation, the clickable area around each link will change colour on hover.
-Additionally there is an animated underline effect, to account for the subtlety of the colour change.
+To improve the user experience of the navigation, the clickable area around each link will change colour on hover.
+Additionally, there is an animated underline effect, to account for the subtlety of the colour change.

 ![Navigation on desktop](documentation/feature-navbar-desktop-hover.png)

 ##### On tablet:
 On tablet screen sizes (width 768px - 991px) the navigation is moved to a separate row from the logo.

-The links appear in the same order but are centered.
+The links appear in the same order but are centred.
 ![Navigation and logo on tablet](documentation/feature-navbar-logo-tablet.png)

 ##### On mobile:
 On mobile screens (max-width 767px) a hamburger icon appears on the same row as the logo, on the right side.

 ![Navigation and logo on mobile](documentation/feature-navbar-logo-mobile.png)

 When clicked, the navigation will show as a dropdown menu.

 ![Navigation opened and logo on mobile](documentation/feature-navbar-open-mobile.png)

 ---